edsgard/trendsceek/README.md

 ## Citation
 If you use trendsceek, please cite it as follows:

-Edsgärd D. and Sandberg R., Identification of spatial expression trends in single-cell gene expression data, Nature Methods, 2018<br>
+Edsgärd D. et al., Identification of spatial expression trends in single-cell gene expression data, Nature Methods, 2018<br>